ceedee666/drumm.sh/content/teaching/python-mooc/week4_bonus_exercise.md

 - scissors beats paper
 - paper beats rock.

-If both players have chosen the same object, it’s a draw.
+If both players have chosen the same object, itï¿½s a draw.

 In the following, we play 100 consecutive games.
 Each player has to hand in a file consisting of one letter per line.
 The letters are either `R`, `P` or `S`.